Children's mental & behavioral health

 Our team of mental and behavioral health experts works with families to develop a personalized plan for support and treatment using the latest clinical research.

-With locations across Minnesota and western Wisconsin, we offer compassionate help for mental health close to home.
+With locations in Minnesota and western Wisconsin, we offer compassionate help for mental health close to home.

 Children naturally experience changes in mood and behavior as they grow and mature.
 But sometimes the changes parents notice are more severe or don’t seem to be improving over time.
 Signs of mental and behavioral conditions may differ from child to child.
 Children may experience changes in weight or sleep habits.
 They may have difficulty concentrating and staying still.
 Anytime your child has new or unusual symptoms that you are concerned about or are worsening, it’s a good idea to schedule an appointment.